Grumpy Cat: Digital products

-In December 2013, an official video game called Grumpy Cat: Unimpressed was released by Ganz Studios and is playable on Facebook, iOS devices and Android devices.
-The game is a match-three game where if combos are performed, Grumpy Cat's insults will appear.
+An official video game Grumpy Cat: Unimpressed was released in December 2013 by Ganz Studios.
+Playable on Facebook, iOS devices and Android devices, the game is a match-three game where if combos are performed, Grumpy Cat's insults will appear.
 The players unlock her memes as they pass each level and she can be made angry with meows, hairballs and laser pointers.

 Legal issues

 Grumpy Cat Limited v.
 Grenade Beverage LLC

 In May 2013, Grumpy Cat Limited partnered with Grenade Beverage LLC to market "Grumppuccino" iced coffee beverages.

 In December 2015, Grumpy Cat Limited filed a lawsuit against Grenade Beverage LLC citing trademark infringement when the beverage company expanded its line of Grumpy Cat coffee offerings beyond what was originally agreed upon, producing and marketing a Grumpy Cat roasted ground coffee even after being told by email that they were not approved to do so.

-In January 2018, the U.S. District Court for the Central District of California jury sided with Grumpy Cat Limited and ordered Grenade Beverage Company to pay $710,000 in damages for copyright and trademark infringement, as well as a $1 nominal damage fee for breach of contract.
+In January 2018, the U.S. District Court for the Central District of California jury decided in favor of Grumpy Cat Limited, and ordered Grenade Beverage Company to pay $710,000 in damages for copyright and trademark infringement, as well as a $1 nominal damage fee for breach of contract.

 Death

 Tardar Sauce died at her home in the arms of her owner Tabatha following complications from a urinary tract infection on May 14, 2019, at age 7.
-Her death was announced on May 17, 2019, on social media and she was mourned by many people across the globe.
+Her death was announced on May 17, 2019, on social media.
 Tributes were posted worldwide.
-She was buried at Sunland Pet Rest Cemetery in Sun City, Arizona.
+She is buried at Sunland Pet Rest Cemetery in Sun City, Arizona.